 Twitter may seem like old news at this point, but it’s still one of the most popular social media networks.
 As such, it’s a vital tool for online marketing.
-The key to success on the platform lies in improving your visibility, yet figuring out exactly how to do that can be a challenge.
+The key to success on the platform lies in improving your visibility.
+But figuring out how to do that can be a challenge.

 Posting new content frequently is a good start, but for best results you’ll also want to encourage as many retweets as possible.
 When your followers share your posts with their own networks, you’ll benefit from increased reach and exposure to all kinds of new audiences.

-In this post, we’re going to talk a little more about the importance of the retweet.
+In this post, we'll talk a little more about the importance of the retweet.
 Then we’ll share three key tips for getting more retweets of your links and other Twitter content.
 Let’s jump right in!

 The Importance of Retweets as a Valuable Marketing Commodity